mikedilger/pemmican/README.md

 ## Caveats and Warnings

-Pemmican is very new (it was started in June 2017), and is likely to undergo substantial changes.
+Pemmican is still rather new (it was started in June 2017), and is likely to undergo substantial changes.
 If you use it now, expect breaking changes.
-We expect it won't be generally useful until sometime after hyper 0.12 is released.
+We expect it won't be generally useful until at least version 0.4.

-The plugin architecture is especially new, quite limited at present, and very likely to break multiple times before it settles down.
+The plugin architecture is especially new, and very likely to break when we fix issue #8.

+Currently, request and response bodies must fit entirely in memory as they are not streamed.
+This means pemmican is currently unsuitable for file uploads, for example.
+We intend to fix this in version 0.4, but we may need to wait for hyper 0.12 before we release 0.4.

 ## Overview